gabrielhisa/Exercising_Design_Patterns/README.md

 ## Builder

+This creational patter makes the creation of different representations of the same product possible.
+By isolating the complex construction of the product from the client code, the code is much more flexible and easier to read.
+Each component can be changed at will, and each new product can be set as needed, without changing or creating too much code.
+This example shows how to build a simple project using this pattern:

  * Creating a common interface for blade constructs.
 Should have all the common elements of a bladed object.
  * Made two simple concrete builders, one for knives, one for axes.
 The object setters are declared in here.
  * Created the product classes: knife and axe.